c-blake/bu/doc/tim.md

 make portable across deployments).

-[^4]: For example, [Ben Hoyt's King James Bible ***concatenated ten times***](https://benhoyt.com/writings/count-words/) means that branch prediction and so possibly memory prefetching begins to work perfectly after just 10% of his benchmark.
-Beyond this, hash table sizes become non-reflective of natural language vocabulary scaling.
+[^4]: For example, [Ben Hoyt's King James Bible ***concatenated ten times***](https://benhoyt.com/writings/count-words/) means branch predictors and likely memory prefetching begins to work perfectly after ~10% of his benchmark.
+Beyond this, hash tables fit better in L1/L2 CPU caches & become non-reflective of natural language vocabulary scaling.
 How much this degrades his prog.lang comparisons is hard to say, but it's better to avoid it than guess at it.